 - A summarised description of operations, broken down by the main business areas. - Shareholding and ownership structure, indicating the following: - The number of shares, broken down by class of share; shares that may vest upon conversion of convertible securities or the exercise of warrants; and shares held in treasury.
-Where applicable, share data must reflect circumstances both before and after dilution as a result of the conversion of convertible securities or the exercise of warrants. - The most recently known major shareholders: their percentage holdings in terms of equity and votes, and the number of shareholders. - The dividend policy announced. - Material clauses in the articles of association applicable to shares in the company. - In the case of convertible securities and warrants, the conversion or subscription price and the date when conversion or exercise may take place must be stated. - Authorisation for the board to issue, buy and sell shares, convertible securities or warrants. - Material agreements of which the board is aware between major shareholders or between major shareholders and the offeror or the offeree company. - The marketplace on which shares and, where applicable, convertible securities and warrants, are admitted to trading. - Information provided by the company in its most recent annual report in accordance with Chapter 6, section 2(a) of the Annual Reports Act (SFS1995:1554), to the extent that such information is not stated above. - Any information which has come to light as a result of a due diligence investigation referred to in the second paragraph of section II.20, in any event in summarised form. - The company's directors and any alternate directors, senior executives, and auditors and any alternate auditors.
+Where applicable, share data must reflect circumstances both before and after dilution as a result of the conversion of convertible securities or the exercise of warrants. - The most recently known major shareholders: their percentage holdings in terms of equity and votes, and the number of shareholders. - The dividend policy announced.

+- Material clauses in the articles of association applicable to shares in the company. - In the case of convertible securities and warrants, the conversion or subscription price and the date when conversion or exercise may take place must be stated. - Authorisation for the board to issue, buy and sell shares, convertible securities or warrants. - Material agreements of which the board is aware between major shareholders or between major shareholders and the offeror or the offeree company. - The marketplace on which shares and, where applicable, convertible securities and warrants, are admitted to trading. - Information equivalent to the information certain other companies are required to disclose in accordance with Chapter 6, section 2(a) of the Annual Reports Act (SFS 1995:1554), to the extent the company has provided such information in its most recent annual report and that information is not stated above. - Any information which has come to light as a result of a due diligence investigation referred to in the second paragraph of section II.20, in any event in summarised form. - The company's directors and any alternate directors, senior executives, and auditors and any alternate auditors.
 In the case of directors, alternate directors and senior executives, disclosure must be made of their duties in the offeree company and other significant appointments, as well as their own holding of shares and other securities in the offeree company, and the holdings of closely related natural or legal persons.